How to track the source of your leads on Microsoft Dynamics CRM

 What data is tracked in Microsoft Dynamics CRM?

-As we saw earlier, you can track not only the source of your lead but also various pieces of information related to that source.
+As we saw earlier, you can track not only the source of your lead but also other lead source details.

-LeadSources can track 7 different data points for each lead.
+Leadsources tracks up to 7 lead source data for each lead.
 They are defined as follows:

 How to create performance reports?